 Week-Long Effort Focuses on Reducing Hunger and Childhood Obesity

-CAMDEN, N.J.–(BUSINESS WIRE)–Oct.
-16, 2012– Campbell Soup Company (NYSE:CPB) employees will participate in the company’s annual week of service, “Make a Difference Week,” which consists of 90 volunteer projects across the U.S. and Canada.
-Approximately 3,600 employees, including three-quarters of the staff headquartered in Camden, will participate in activities to support Campbell’s commitment to measurably improving the health of young people.
-Campbell’s “Make a Difference Week,” which takes place Monday, Oct.
-15 through Friday, Oct.
-19, is expected to result in more than 4,500 service hours and $40,000 in grants to local non-profits.
+CAMDEN, N.J., Oct 24, 2011 (BUSINESS WIRE) — Campbell Soup Company (NYSE:CPB) is expecting a record-breaking turnout of employees who will participate in the company’s annual week of service, “Make a Difference Week,” which consists of 90 volunteer projects across the region this year.
+Approximately 1,200 employees, will participate in activities to support Campbell’s commitment to improving the health of young people by reducing hunger and childhood obesity.
+Campbell’s “Make a Difference Week” will result in over 3,600 employee service hours and $50,000 in grants to partner non-profits.

 About Campbell Soup Company